twolodzko/deflines/README.md

 ![Dolphins](img/dolphins.jpg)

 **deflines**, pronounced like *dolphins*, is a simple command-line tool that counts the number of lines per each function and method as a rough estimate of code complexity.
-It is build on top of the [Python's ast module](https://sadh.life/post/ast/).
+It is build on top of the [Python's ast module].

-## Example
+## Examples

 Create report for this repository, sort the results by the number of lines per function: